darwinia-network/darwinia-docs-deprecated/docs/sdk/substrate-api.md

 ```

-darwinia.js has those darwinia, pangolin, pangoro, crab and parachain substrate interfaces, if you want to query and interact darwinia node.
+Darwinia.js has those Darwinia, Pangolin, Pangoro, Crab and Parachain substrate interfaces, if you want to query and interact Darwinia node.
 Here you should config **tsconfig.json** compilerOptions to use darwinia types
 applying type augmentation explicitly.

 applying darwinia API augmentations in tsconfig.json